 Clean water is a basic necessity of human life.
-In the urban areas of developing countries, access to quality water is an ordeal for thousands of city dwellers(Alhassan et Kwakwa 2013; Kengmoe et al. 2020).
-Improving access to clean water strengthens human development and protects people from water and sanitation related diseases such as cholera and dysentery (Alhassan et Kwakwa 2013).
+In the urban areas of developing countries, access to quality water is an ordeal for thousands of city dwellers (Alhassan et Kwakwa 2013; Kengmoe et al. 2020; Zogo et al. 2011).
+Improving access to clean water strengthens human development and protects people from water and sanitation related diseases such as cholera and dysentery (Alhassan et Kwakwa 2013; Kone et al. 2022).
 In Burundi, access to clean water in sufficient quantity and quality remains a major challenge for the government.
 Its hills are full of this blue gold that is so often lacking on the continent.
 However, many people still lack access to safe drinking water.
 In urban areas, only 77% of the population has access to water, while in rural areas, 43% have access (Ministère de l'Eau, de l'Environnement, de et l'Aménagement du Territoire et de l'Urbanisme 2013).
-Water supply for the population can be provided from two sources with different characteristics: surface water and groundwater(Kangombe 2020).
-For a long time, groundwater has been synonymous with "clean water" and naturally meeting the standards of potability(Kengmoe et al. 2020).
+Water supply for the population can be provided from two sources with different characteristics: surface water and groundwater (Kangombe 2020; Kouadia et al. 2023).
+For a long time, groundwater has been synonymous with "clean water" and naturally meeting the standards of potability (Kangmoe et al. 2020; Godinaud et al. 2023).
 These waters are indeed less sensitive to accidental pollution.
 However, groundwater can also contain elements (or bodies) with concentrations far exceeding the standards of potability.
 This is due to the composition of the storage ground.
 We can mention Fe, Mn, H2S, F...
 (Junior Ophélie et al. 2020).